alanorwick/mosaic/README.md

 # Nectar MOSAIC
-Nectar MOSAIC is a copilot Kubernetes users.
+Nectar MOSAIC is a copilot for Kubernetes users.
 It automates workflows, helps with root cause analyses, and always explains how and why it does things.
 For pure CLI-ers, there's [K8Kat](https://github.com/nectar-cs/kapi), the brain behind this.

 ![Logo][mosaic-banner]